quincycheng/katacoda-scenarios-personal/opentofu-intro/language.md

 ```

-You can find more details about OpenToFu language at https://opentofu.org/docs/language/
+You can find more details about OpenTofu language at https://opentofu.org/docs/language/